Understanding SIP Trunk Capacity: Concurrent Call Limits

 Can I adjust the number of channels on my SIP trunk?

 Yes, you can!
-One of the beauties of SIP trunking is its flexibility.
-You can add or remove channels (lines for simultaneous calls) as your business needs change.
-This means you can scale up during busy seasons and scale down when things are quieter, ensuring you’re not paying for more than you need.
-For more on adjusting your SIP trunk setup, consider reaching out to your provider or consulting resources like VoIP Supply for expert advice.
+With SIP trunking’s flexibility, you can add or remove channels as your business needs change.
+Scaling up during busy seasons and down when things are quieter ensures you’re not paying for more than you need.

 Free SIP Trunk in 60 Seconds